 Office Fax: (215) 898-0401

-Focusing broadly on these issues, Tyler’s work has appeared (or is scheduled to appear) in outlets such as the Academy of Management Annals, the Academy of Management Journal, the Journal of Business Venturing, and Organization Science.
-Early stage work has also been recognized with best paper and early career achievement awards by the Academy of Management, the Academy of International Business, and the European Group for Organization Studies.
-In his spare time, Tyler is an exhausted dad who likes to play the occasional game of squash.
+Tyler’s work has appeared in outlets such as the Academy of Management Annals, the Academy of Management Journal, the Academy of Management Review, the Journal of Business Venturing, and Organization Science.
+He is also a member of the Academy of Management Journal and the Academy of Management Review Editorial Boards.
+In his spare time, Tyler is a tired dad who enjoys an occasional game of squash.

 E Zhao, Tyler Wry (Working), Culture, Markets, and Cross-National Variation in the Founding and Social Outreach of Microfinance Organizations.